Black holes surrounded by dark matter spike: Spacetime metrics and gravitational wave ringdown waveforms: Numerical results

 where, $f_{lmn}^{\text{Sch}}, \tau_{lmn}^{\text{Sch}}$ are the frequency and damping time of the quasinormal modes corresponding to Schwarzschild black hole, while $\delta f_{lmn},\delta \tau_{lmn}$ are the relative deviations to the case of the Schwarzschild black hole.

 Our numerical results obtained from the continued fraction method in Table \ref{t5} indicate that whether under the full relativity or Newtonian approximation, the relative deviations of quasinormal frequency and the damping time both increase with the increasing of the power-law index $\gamma$.
 The relative deviation calculated from Newtonian approximation is larger than that of the full relativity.
 Where, the relative deviation for the frequency is approximately $4.4424 \times10^{-8} \sim 1.4066\times10^{-4}$ and $4.4401\times10^{-8} \sim 1.4068\times10^{-4}$ for the damping time.
-From these numerical results, the impacts of dark matter spike on the quasinormal modes of the black holes can reach up to the order of $10^{-4}$ at most.
-However, C. Shi et al. \cite{Shi:2019hqa} showed that the current TianQin observatory can detect the maximum relative deviations in frequency and damping time, approximately 0.23\% and 1.5\%, respectively.
+Our these numerical results reveals that the modulation of black hole QNMs induced by the DM spike can reach the order of $10^{-4}$.
+This represents a significant refinement over our previous findings in Ref. \cite{Liu:2024xcd}, where the maximum impact was estimated at only $10^{-5}$ with parameter $\gamma=1$ due to the inherent limitations of the WKB and Prony methods.
+By employing the high-precision continued fraction method, our results show that the impacts of the DM spike are actually an order of magnitude larger than previously anticipated for the same parameter range ($\gamma = 0, 1/2, 1$).
+This finding suggests that lower-order approximations may underestimate the corrective effect of DM spike on the black hole QNMs.
+Consequently, the high-precision results provided in this work may establish a more reliable and valuable theoretical foundation for future efforts to detect dark matter modulation effects.
+Meanwhile, we also note that Y. Zhao et al. \cite{Zhao:2023tyo} investigated the impacts of dark matter spike on the black hole at the center of the Milky Way (Sgr A*).
+In comparison, our results indicate that the dark-matter-induced corrections to the quasinormal modes of M87* may be smaller by about two orders of magnitude relative to those of Sgr A*.
+This difference highlights that, when computing quasinormal modes with high precision, the details of the physical model and its parameter choices could have a certain impact on the final magnitude of the results.
+While the impacts of dark matter spike of M87 may be modest, which could still leave detectable imprints on the emitted gravitational waves.
+Therefore, it is necessary to compare these relative deviations with the results of space-based detectors.
+Currently, C. Shi et al. \cite{Shi:2019hqa} showed that the TianQin observatory can detect the maximum relative deviations in frequency and damping time, approximately 0.23\% and 1.5\%, respectively.
 To be specific, considering the ideal case of the LISA and TianQin detectors, the relative deviations $\delta f$ and $\delta \tau$ are approximately constrained within $0.000075< \delta f <0.0023$ and $0.00047<\delta \tau<0.015$, respectively.
 Upon converting to deviations in quasinormal frequencies, we obtain the following limiting conditions of the detection:

 and

 In other words, the Tianqin Observatory is currently only able to detect relative deviations of the order of $10^{-3}$ at most.
 This result closely approximates our predictions although there are still some gaps.
 In the near future, with ongoing advancements in observational technology, we believe the next generation of detectors will be capable of detecting even smaller deviations.
 We hope these research results will assist in the indirect detection of dark matter from the perspective of the gravitational waves.